 Description

-EXTERIOR: The building is of two storeys.
-It has a two-window front (north-east).
-There are two eight-over-eight pane sashes in recessed surrounds with projecting cills to the first floor.
-The ground floor has a late-C19 double shop front with plate-glass windows divided by glazing bars.
-It has a recessed central doorway with three-quarters glazed door, with single-pane strip overlight.
-There is a second solid door to the far right with a fanlight and decorative moulded corbels and cornice.
-A fascia runs the width of the windows, terminating in carved console brackets.
-There are bowed, fluted pilasters to either side of the windows.
-The shop front beneath the windows is in viridian tiles with bowed ends.
+The building is two storeys high and has a double-depth plan.
+The front range runs parallel to the street, with a perpendicular range at the rear.
+The front facade has two windows on the upper floor, featuring two eight-over-eight pane sashes set in recessed surrounds with projecting sills.
+The ground floor showcases a late 19th-century double shop front, which includes plate-glass windows divided by glazing bars.
+There is a recessed central doorway with a three-quarters glazed door and a single-pane strip overlight above it.
+To the far right, there is a second solid door with a fanlight, decorative moulded corbels, and a cornice.
+A fascia runs across the width of the windows, ending in carved console brackets, and there are bowed, fluted pilasters on either side of the windows.
+The area beneath the windows is finished in viridian tiles with bowed ends.

-HISTORY: Bromyard is a small market town that was first recorded in circa 840.
-No. 15 High Street is situated on one of the principal thoroughfares in the town which was known as Novus Vicus in the late C13 and recorded as Newe Streate in 1575.
-The street appears to have been fully built up by the early C17, though some of the plots have been re-developed since that time.
+Bromyard is a small market town first recorded around 840.
+No. 15 High Street is located on one of the main streets in the town, which was known as Novus Vicus in the late 13th century and recorded as Newe Streate in 1575.
+The street was fully built up by the early 17th century, although some plots have since been redeveloped.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.